richterzo/discourse-kyrgyz/README.md

 # discourse-kirgyz-locale

-This plugin adds a version of Uzbek as a new locale to Discourse.
+This plugin adds a version of Kyrgyz as a new locale to Discourse.

 ## Installation